chess-ca/cfc-www-2020/content/players/membership/membership-join/index.en.md

   <br><a class="button is-info" href="https://cfc.azolve.com/" target="_blank">Go to GoMembership</a>

 * On the GoMembership log-in page,
-  * In the Username box (the 1st box), enter your email address.
+  * In the Username box (the 1st box), enter your CFC number.
   * Click the "Forgot Password?" link (below the input boxes).
   * On the "Password Reset" pop-up message, click "OK".